gwenzoeyang/61040-portfolio/assignments/assignment2/assignment2.md

 ## **AI use**
 I used AI to build on my idea from last time, as well as reword a lot of my work.
 I did not use it for the sketches because I didn’t like what it gave me, but it was very useful in the writing portions, especially the User Journey.
+I used it more this time since I already had a basis of idea (from assignment 1) to go off of.